The Youth Model of Acceptance, Mindfulness, and Positive Psychology

 This course is worth 16 CE credit hours upon completion (16 CPD points for Clinical Psychology and Australian health practitioners).

+Refer to our FAQ page for our disclosure information.
 All prices listed in US dollars.